-We can give Arthur a happy place to enjoy his time whilst we are in lockdown.
+We can give our baby a happy place to enjoy his time whilst we are in lockdown.
 He doesn't know what's going on outside and all he knows is mummy and daddy and so we want to make this time as special and fun for him as we can.

 The thing we find tricky is that the outside space is very small, we have no grass.
-We've tried to make it fun for Arthur with colourful decorations.
+We've tried to make it fun for our son with colourful decorations.

 Our outside yard space.
-It is small but filled with colour and we hope Arthur and Rex enjoy being out there.
+It is small but filled with colour and we hope our son and dog enjoy being out there.

 How has lockdown changed your habits or routines at home?

 With a new baby we've found it helps to try to form a routine to help him with a structure.
 We'd normally be going out to parks regularly or visiting family or having people visit us.

 So because we can't do that we try to have time set aside in the day for specific play time for the baby including sing and sign classes over zoom with other local parents.